srgg/blecli/internal/lua/README.md

 ```

 #### `ble.write_with_response(service_uuid, char_uuid, data)`
-Writes data to a characteristic and waits for response.
+Writes data to a characteristic and waits for a response.

 ```lua
 -- Write with acknowledgment